1. Resource Library

 Working capital measures a company’s ability to use its current assets to pay bills due within a year.
 It is the difference between a company's current assets and current liabilities and is not listed on financial statements.

-Working capital can be positive or negative, with a negative number potentially indicating significant financial risk like defaulting on debt payments, with some exceptions.
-We will dive deeper into how to compute working capital and what these exceptions are later in this article.
+Working capital can be positive or negative, with a negative number potentially indicating financial risk like defaulting on debt payments—although there are some exceptions, which we’ll cover further on.

 Why is working capital important?